mjtic/portfolio/README.md

-# Module2-Challenge
+# Portfolio

 ## Description:
-This was a scenerio an employer requesting to view a potential employee's deployed portfolio of work samples.
-This page, must include, the name, recent photo, links to section about them, previous work and how to contact them.
-It was really fun to apply what I have learned in class inclduing the time i spent to research CSS grid, media queary and on.
+This portfolio page includes the name, recent photo, links to section about them, previous projects and how to contact me.
+It was really fun to apply what I have learned in class inclduing the time i spent to research CSS grid, media query and on.

+## Tools
+- HTML
+- CSS

 ## Table of Contents